zainh-mw/matlab-proxy/SECURITY.md

     ```
 > :warning: `matlab-proxy` version v0.16.0 and later require you to provide the token name in the URL or header with hyphens instead of underscores, for example `mwi-auth-token` instead of `mwi_auth_token`.

-**NOTE** : Its highly recommended to use this feature along with SSL enabled as shown [here](#use-token-authentication-with-ssl-enabled).
+Note: MathWorks recommends using token-based authentication with SSL enabled.
+For details, see [Use Token-Based Authentication with SSL Enabled](#use-token-authentication-with-ssl-enabled).

 ### **Use auto-generated tokens**

-When enabled, `matlab-proxy` requires the URL to specify the access token using the [query component](https://www.rfc-editor.org/rfc/rfc3986#section-3.4) `mwi-auth-token`.
+When enabled, `matlab-proxy` requires the URL to specify the access token using the [query component (RFC)](https://www.rfc-editor.org/rfc/rfc3986#section-3.4) `mwi-auth-token`.

 Example: